The Lake Erie Islands Resale Shop

-The LEIHS also regularly hosts events throughout year.
+The LEIHS also regularly hosts events throughout the year.
 Their most popular event is their yearly auction.
-Folks can bid on a number of items which range in price.
+Folks can bid on a number of items that range in price.
 Many are related to the history of the islands.
-All proceeds benefit the society.
+All proceeds benefit society.

 They also host trips to other islands, the Road Race Reunion, and the Island Wine Festival.
 Sample from over 250 imported and domestic wines at this popular day-long event in October.
 The perfect way to celebrate such an important part of Put-in-Bay history!